Just about everything in Shannon Smith’s home she built by hand.

 “I love the house because I built it how I wanted it,” she said.
 “There’s so many cute and special things about it, and we made it our own.”

-The home is so unique, an in-person tour is the only way to capture it’s beauty, said listing agent Tom Henderson.
+The house is so unusual, an in-person tour is the only way to capture its beauty, said listing agent Tom Henderson.

 Related Coverage

-Perhaps the biggest labor of love: placing every penny glued to the home’s front entry floor, an 8,000 coin installation that took Smith many hours hunched over to individually glue each coin.
-With the help of her two children, Smith sorted the pennies so the shiner ones comprised a star and more tarnished ones made a circle around it.
+Perhaps the biggest labor of love: placing every penny glued to the house’s front entry floor, an 8,000-coin installation that took Smith many hours hunched over to individually glue each coin.
+With the help of her two children, Smith sorted the pennies so the shinier ones composed a star and more tarnished ones made a circle around it.

 A coin from the Bahamas is in the very center, a stowaway found in one of the penny stacks purchased from the bank.
 Smith installed a copper-colored ceiling to match.